dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/Setup Guide.md

-### Task 6: Configure AKS compute in Azure Machine Learning Studio
+### Task 6: Create compute instance and configure AKS compute in Azure Machine Learning Studio

-TODO REVIEW AND MODIFY WITH AKS AS COMPUTE

 1. In the new Azure Machine Learning studio window, select **Create new** and then select **Compute instance** from the context menu.